-- During preliminary and routine operation, the landfill surface must be examined daily for leachate seeps caused by short circuiting leachate.
-The results of these inspections will be recorded on the daily inspection forms. - During seep inspection, the operator is to examine the side slopes of the landfill at the elevation of the active recirculation lines and below. - The operator will physically examine the surface of the landfill in the vicinity of the leachate injection pipelines and look for signs of seepage including excessive moisture on the surface, discoloration, and/or leachate odors. - The operator will look for signs of leachate seepage on the perimeter berm or on the access road that may have been a result of a subsurface seep. - Preliminary Operation The operator must do a thorough walkthrough of the appropriate side slopes once per day. - When surface seeps are encountered, the operator will attempt to identify the source of the seep.
-Leachate recirculation in the area of the seep will cease until the extent of the problem and possible corrective measures have been evaluated.
+- During preliminary and routine operation, the landfill surface must be examined daily for leachate seeps due to leachate that has short circuited.
+The results of these inspections will be recorded on a facility inspection form. - During seep inspection events, the operator is to examine the side slopes of the landfill at the elevation of the active recirculation lines and below. - The operator will physically examine the surface of the landfill in the vicinity of the leachate injection pipes and look for signs of seepage including excessive moisture on the surface, discoloration, and/or leachate odors. - The operator will look for signs of leachate seepage on the perimeter berm or on the access road that may have been a result of a subsurface seep. - When surface seeps are encountered, the operator will attempt to identify the source of the seep.
+Leachate recirculation activities in the area of the seep will cease until the extent of the problem and possible corrective measures have been evaluated.
 Corrective measures include eliminating or reducing the leachate recirculation rates to certain areas of the landfill where seeps occur, or increasing the amount of cover material in areas of seeps.